marcusva/py-dynrules/doc/intro.rst

 for using the Makefile.

-It must be said, that the install target of the Makefile does not do anything else than the python way.
+It must be said, that the install target of the Makefile does not do anything different from the python way.
 It simply calls 'python setup.py install'.

 Binary packages